When You Lose Interest In People Quickly

 You tend to have conversations that don't allow people to show their interesting side

 This isn't to say that with the right conversation skills you can become interested in everybody, or that it's your fault if someone doesn't intrigue you.
-No one is enthralled by everybody they meet.
+No one is enthralled by everyone they meet.
 However, some conversation styles can prevent you from seeing the interesting sides of people.
 For example:

 - Over-relying on dull, impersonal small talk topics